23 of the Best Types of Orchids to Grow as Houseplants

 Photo by Matt Suwak.

-On the other hand, if you are simply trying to figure out what type you already have and need some help, let me know in the comments section below.
-Be sure to share a photo or two, including at least one showing the plant’s foliage!
+If you are trying to figure out what type you already have and need some help, let me know in the comments section below.
+Be sure to share a photo or two, including at least one showing the foliage!

 And for more information about growing and caring for orchids, you might enjoy perusing these articles next: